Skip to content

 On rare occasions he helps design categories with Play Bigger portfolio companies.

-Carrie Drew began her career at legacy brands Quiksilver and Volcom, giving her a strong foundation in technical product design, production and marketing.
+Carrie Drew began her career at legacy brands Quiksilver and Volcom, giving her a strong foundation in technical product design, graphics, and production.
 She lead design teams while working for O’Neill, PacSun, and Urban Decay Cosmetics, before becoming the Senior Art Director for Fox Racing, Inc.

-Carrie’s last full-time role as the Global Art Director for Rip Curl, Inc. spanned a decade.
+Carrie’s last full-time role as the Global Art Director (on the product side) for Rip Curl, Inc. spanned a decade.
 Carrie's designs were featured on award-winning campaigns and outfitted pro surfer and shark attack survivor, Bethany Hamilton throughout her movie, Unstoppable.

 Just after starting a Boutique Creative Agency with her husband Brad six years ago, Carrie launched her first Lightning Strike by going to market as an exhibitor at the PrintSource Textile Show in New York.

-Carrie has traveled to 23 countries for inspiration and loves inventing new ways to tell stories through the prism of Art and Category Design.
-When she's not working in her studio, she's tending to her garden, cooking colorful recipes, working with horses, and foster-parenting babies.
+Carrie has traveled to 27 countries for inspiration and loves inventing new ways to tell stories through the prism of Art and Category Design.
+When she's not working in her studio, she's tending to her garden, cooking colorful recipes, working with horses, and planning her next getaway.

 Brad Drew has 20+ year’s experience within the Film, TV and Media realm and owned his own content production company for nearly a decade.
 Brad began his career working at Surfer Magazine and the Los Angeles Times where he traveled the world as a freelance writer before moving on to an Editorial Director role at a groundbreaking desktop publishing company.
 Brad led the Marketing Departments at Ambiguous Clothing and Rusty Apparel -- where he helped execute numerous Lighting Strikes – before branching into TV production.
 Working as a Sports Emmy-nominated writer and producer, Brad’s produced programming for Fox Sports, NBC Sports, FUEL TV, Red Bull Media House, Monster Energy, and many others.
 He worked as a Webby-nominated senior producer for both Network A and Nitro Circus and was writing and producing content for pro surfing's World Surf League before taking a leap and joining creative forces with his wife.